vvzvlad/pyrogram-bridge/README.md

 ``` curl https://pgbridge.example.com/rss/DragorWW_space/1234567890 ``` with auth token (if env token is set)
 ``` curl https://pgbridge.example.com/rss/DragorWW_space?limit=30 ``` with limit parameter (also, can be used with token)

 Warning: TG API has rate limit, and bridge will wait time before http response, if catch FloodWait exception.
 Increase http timeout in your client prevention timeout error.
 Examply, in miniflux: ENV HTTP_CLIENT_TIMEOUT=200

 Note: bridge has support for numeric channel ID: use id (e.g. -1002069358234) instead of username (e.g. DragorWW_space) for rss/html/json urls: ``` curl https://pgbridge.example.com/rss/-1002069358234 ```
 Obviously, you must have a closed/hidden channel subscription prior to use, using the same Telegram account you got the token from (see Get session).
 Bridge doesn't do anything supernatural, it just pretends to be a TG client.
 If you don't have access to the channel, you can't get anything from it.

+For known id channel, you can use bot @userinfobot: forward message from channel to bot, and get id from bot response: "Id: -1002069358234".
+Or, use my https://github.com/vvzvlad/miniflux-tg-add-bot to add channel to miniflux: after forward message from channel to bot, subscribition automatically added to miniflux.

 ## Get channel messages